Reliance RISE partners with MLB to grow baseball in India

 AI Summary

-Major League Baseball (MLB) has partnered with RISE Worldwide Limited, a wholly-owned subsidiary of Reliance Industries Limited, to promote baseball in India through marketing, social media, and a live event in Mumbai in October 2026.
-The collaboration leverages RISE's expertise in sports and media to engage Indian audiences, aligning with MLB's international expansion strategy.
-Since 2019, MLB has been developing the sport in India via grassroots programs and original content.
+Major League Baseball (MLB) has partnered with RISE Worldwide Limited, a wholly-owned subsidiary of Reliance Industries Limited, to accelerate the growth of baseball in India.
+The collaboration will focus on marketing, social media, and commercial initiatives, including a live event in Mumbai scheduled for October 2026.
+This strategic alliance leverages RISE's expertise in sports and media to introduce the sport to new audiences and follows MLB's ongoing grassroots development efforts in the country since 2019.

 powered bylight_fuzz_icon